Visit the Rooftop Terraces of Milan Cathedral by Stairs or Lift Pass Tickets

 Escher Painting Milan Cathedral Roof Terraces

-It is important to have a ticket before getting into the security queues — buy online or at the ticket shop to the south of the cathedral.
+It is important to have an entrance ticket before getting into the long queues at security — buy online or at the ticket shop to the south of the cathedral.

 The elevator is fast and on especially warm days less sweat-inducing (but it will still be very warm on the roof).
 Currently, most visitors are expected to use the stairs to descend but even when normal service is resumed, many find using the stairs to go down faster than queuing for the lift.